-In this Recommendation, the expression "Administration" is used for conciseness to indicate both a telecommunication Administration and a recognized private operating agency.
+2 In this Recommendation, the expression "Administration" is used for conciseness to indicate both a telecommunication administration and a recognized operating agency.

-© ITU 1992
+© ITU 1988, 2007

 All rights reserved.
-No part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from the ITU.
+No part of this publication may be reproduced, by any means whatsoever, without the prior written permission of ITU.